 Live dealer blackjack follows the same double down rules as traditional online casinos, as it allows doubling down on hand totals of 9, 10, and 11.
 Ultimately, it means an increased edge for you as a player when compared to land-based casinos that do not offer the double down option for hand totals of 9 or not at all.

-As you become acquainted with these 4 rules it will help you know how to maximize the odds and work towards greater profits.
+As you become acquainted with the 4 rules we covered it will help you know how to maximize the odds and work towards greater profits.
 This is always the goal to blackjack, and for those that master its basic principles of play and apply strategy in the deployment of those rules they will find their sessions far more rewarding let alone profitable.